 As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and Item 402(u) of Regulation S-K of the Exchange Act, we are providing the following information regarding the ratio of the annual total compensation for our principal executive officer to the median of the annual total compensation of all our employees (other than our principal executive officer) (the "CEO Pay Ratio").
 Our CEO Pay Ratio is a reasonable estimate calculated in a manner consistent with Item 402(u).
-However, due to the flexibility afforded by Item 402(u) in calculating the CEO Pay Ratio, our CEO Pay Ratio may not be comparable to the CEO pay ratios presented by other companies.Our employee population was initially evaluated as of November 1, 2021 to be 6,545 in 19 countries We relied on the de minimis exception under the SEC rules and excluded our workforce in the following 12 countries totaling 283 employees (or approximately 4.3% of our workforce).
+However, due to the flexibility afforded by Item 402(u) in calculating the CEO Pay Ratio, our CEO Pay Ratio may not be comparable to the CEO pay ratios presented by other companies.Our employee population was initially evaluated as of November 1, 2022 to be 6,843 employees in 22 countries We relied on the de minimis exception under the SEC rules and excluded our workforce in the following 13 countries totaling 286 employees (or approximately 4.2% of our workforce).

 Countries Excluded No. of Employees

-Australia 77

-Hong Kong 53

-Netherlands 44
+Netherlands 60

-Singapore 32
+Singapore 46

+Hungary 37

+Poland 35

+Hong Kong 30

-United Arab Emirates 24
+United Arab Emirates 29

-Switzerland 17
+Colombia 20

-Colombia 14
+Switzerland 14

+Malaysia 5

-China 8
+China 4

-Poland 6

 Japan 3

-Malaysia 3

 New Zealand 2

+Sweden 1

-As is permitted under the SEC rules, to determine our median employee, we used annual salary, bonus earned for 2020, and gain received from equity-related transactions as our consistently applied compensation measure.
+As is permitted under the SEC rules, to determine our median employee, we used base salary, and bonus earned for 2022 as our consistently applied compensation measure.
 We annualized the compensation of employees to span the full year and did not make any cost of living adjustments.
 We believe this consistently applied compensation measure reasonably reflects annualized compensation across our employee base.

-Using a determination date of November 1, 2021, we determined our median employee from our total employee workforce.
-Our median employee's annual total compensation for fiscal 2021 was \$61,860.
-For fiscal 2021, the annual total compensation for our principal executive officer, Mr. Jones, was \$35,270,070.
-Accordingly, our CEO Pay Ratio for fiscal 2021 was 570:1; however, without the one-time retention awards of RSUs and PSUs granted in August 2021, our CEO Pay Ratio for fiscal 2021 would have been 203:1.
+Using a determination date of November 1, 2022, we determined our median employee from our total employee workforce.
+Our median employee's annual total compensation for fiscal 2022 was \$63,842.
+Although we had more than one CEO in 2022, we determined to use Mr. Maletira who was employed throughout the year, annualizing his salary to the year-end number (which is the reason the number used in this CEO Pay Ratio exceeds his total compensation in the summary compensation table by \$104,817).
+For fiscal 2022, the annual total compensation for our principal executive officer, Mr. Maletira, was \$25,409,399.
+Accordingly, our CEO Pay Ratio for fiscal 2022 was 297:1.